Big Batch: Slow Cooked Beef Stroganoff

 - Preheat the oven to 150°c.

-- While the onions are cooking, place the diced beef in a bowl and coat in the flour.
+- Place the diced beef in a bowl and coat in the flour mixture.

-- Add all the remaining ingredients except sour cream.
-Stir to combine and bring to a simmer on top of the stove.
+- Add the browned beef and all the remaining ingredients (except sour cream) into the pot.
+Stir the beef broth to combine all the ingredients and bring to a simmer on top of the stove.

 - Pop the casserole into the oven and cook for 3 hours.

 - Remove from oven.
-In a bowl pop the sour cream and a ladle full of the stroganoff sauce.
+The easiest way to incorporate the sour cream is to pop the sour cream into a bowl and a ladle full of the stroganoff sauce.
 Stir to fully incorporate the sour cream into the sauce and then add to the casserole and give a good stir to fully mix the sour cream mixture into the stroganoff.

-- Pop back into the oven and cook for a further 30 minutes or until the beef is falling apart.
+- Pop back into the oven and cook for a further 30 minutes or until the beef is tender and falling apart.

 - Remove from the oven.
 Season with salt & pepper, and serve.

-You could try mashed potato, steamed rice, or even cauliflower rice.
-I always love a side of steamed vegetables, because as a mum I always try to sneak vegies in wherever I can!
+I always love a side of steamed vegetables, because as a mum I always try to sneak veggies in wherever I can!

-However, my favourite way to serve my slow-cooked beef stroganoff is with homemade black pepper pappardelle.
-To make a black pepper pappardelle, follow this recipe to make pasta dough.
+My favorite way to serve this easy stroganoff recipe is with homemade black pepper pappardelle.
+To make these black pepper, and wide egg noodles, follow this recipe to make pasta dough.
 After feeding the dough through the pasta machine a few times, lay the pasta sheet on a table and generously grind black pepper all over.
-Fold dough in half and continue to feed through the pasta roller, adjusting the pasta width working from a 0 up to as thin as you would like.
+Fold the dough in half and continue to feed through the pasta roller, adjusting the pasta width working from a 0 up to as thin as you would like.
 For pappardelle, I usually get up to about a 6 or 7.
 When your pasta is at your desired width, slice it into 2cm wide strips.
 Cook for 4-5 minutes or until aldente.
 Strain and fold cooked pasta through beef stroganoff.
-Finish with chives and a little extra sour cream on top.
+Finish with chives and a little extra sour cream on top and you have SO MUCH FLAVOR

 Can I freeze slow-cooked beef stroganoff?

 Can it be frozen?
 Yes!!!
+Save this family favorite for another day in an airtight container!
 When freezing beef stroganoff, I leave out the sour cream until reheating.
-Then in a separate bowl, add a little stew sauce to the sour cream.
+Then in a medium bowl, add a little stew sauce to the sour cream.
 Mix well.
 Then incorporate it into the beef stroganoff.

-Love slow-cooking?
-Here are a few more of my slow-cooked recipes…
+Love slow cooking?
+Here are a few more of my easy dinner recipes…

 x